jaeyk/jaeyk.github.io/index.md

 <img class="profile-picture" src="profile.png">

 Hello!
 I am a senior data scientist at [the Safety Net Innovations Lab](https://codeforamerica.org/programs/social-safety-net/) at [Code for America](https://codeforamerica.org/people/jae-yeon-kim/), and a research fellow at  [the SNF Agora Institute](https://snfagora.jhu.edu/person/jae-yeon-kim/) and [P3 Lab](https://www.p3researchlab.org/our_team) at Johns Hopkins University, as well as the Center for Public Leadership and [Civic Power Lab](https://cities.harvard.edu/initiatives/civic-power-lab/) at Harvard Kennedy School.
-I also serve on the advisory board of [the Summer Institute in Computational Social Science (SICSS)](https://sicss.io/people).

 I hold a Ph.D. in political science from UC Berkeley.
 Since 2020, I have co-developed [the Mapping Modern Agora project](https://snfagora.jhu.edu/project/mapping-the-modern-agora/), incubated at the SNF Agora Institute at Johns Hopkins University, which utilizes big data and machine learning to map the U.S. civil society at scale.